base4nfdi/pid4nfdi/content/authors/frederik/_index.md

   - Project Team Members
 ---

 Frederik works at the German National Library of Science and Technology (TIB) and is a project team member of PID4NFDI.
-Check [Torsten's ORCID record](https://orcid.org/0009-0003-3264-5006) for more information.
+Check [Frederik's ORCID record](https://orcid.org/0000-0001-5379-0059) for more information.